aws-samples/hive-emr-on-eks/README.md

 * To launch in a different AWS Region, check out the following customization section, or use the CDK deployment option.

 ### Customization
-You can customize the solution, for examle remove the EMR on EC2 cluster setup, then generate the CFN tmeplates in your region:
+You can customize the solution, for examle remove the EMR on EC2 cluster setup or set to a different deployment region, then generate the CFN templates in the required region:
 ```bash
 export BUCKET_NAME_PREFIX=<my-bucket-name> # bucket where customized code will reside
 export AWS_REGION=<your-region>